-Mosquitoes perform several essential functions in the ecosystem.
+mosquitos perform several essential functions in the ecosystem.
 Several animals feed on mosquito larvae, including fish, frogs, dragonfly nymphs, and birds.
-In general, male mosquitoes do not bite humans.
-However, some mosquitoes pollinate insects, and female mosquitoes need blood to reproduce.
+In general, male mosquitos do not bite humans.
+However, some mosquitos pollinate insects, and female mosquitos need blood to reproduce.
 Here, Any Pest examines mosquitoes’ role in our ecosystem by investigating what we know about mosquitoes.

 Whats Their Purpose?